 ansible-test sanity --test pep8 ansible-test sanity --test validate-modules

 If there isn’t a GitHub comment stating what’s failed you can inspect the results by clicking on the “Details” button under the “checks have failed” message at the end of the PR.

 Occasionally you may find your PR fails due to a reason unrelated to your change.
 This could happen for several reasons, including:

-If either of these issues appear to be the case, you can rerun the Shippable test by:
+If either of these issues appear to be the case, you can rerun the Azure Pipelines test by: